UCLALibrary/research-tips/_posts/2010-01-03-find-the-guides.markdown

 # image: featuredimagehere
 ---

-<p class="intro"><span class="dropcap">G</span>oogle is great, but for your research project, you're likely going to need more than even Google can provide.
+<p class="intro">Google is great, but for your research project, you're likely going to need more than even Google can provide.
 UCLA Library's <a href="http://guides.library.ucla.edu" target="_blank">research guides</a> can help you find the best databases and search tools for your topic, and help you more quickly find the information you need.</p>

 ### Give it a try: